Gambling Advertising Regulation in Malta

 2019 287 56 4 4

 Only businesses based in the EU or the European Economic Area (EEA) can apply for and receive gambling licenses from the Malta Gaming Authority.
 MGA permits have a validity of ten years, with the option for renewal afterward.
-License fees vary based on the type of gambling service on offer and the revenue the applicants have generated through it.
+License fees vary based on the type of gambling service on offer and the revenue the applicants generate through it.

 The fee caps range from €5,000 to €600,000 depending on the type of permit.
 The licensees are subject to a 5% gaming tax on the gambling revenue generated from Maltese players.
-Slots enjoy the highest popularity among customers of Malta-licensed gambling sites, generating over 74% of the revenue from type 1 gaming activities.
+Slots enjoy the highest popularity among customers of Malta-licensed gambling sites, generating over 74% of the revenue from Type 1 gaming activities.

 Gambling Revenue Distribution for Type 1 Remote Gambling Activities in Malta for 2019